MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/sound_files.rst

 Sound files
 ***********

-The currently only support format for sound files is ``.wav``.
+Currently, the only supported format for sound files is ``.wav``.
 Sound files must adhere to the following conditions:

 .. note ::